trilambda122/hw4-quiz/README.md

     - [X] Container for questions
     - [X] Container for Answer buttons
     - [X] Container for timer and score area output
-      - [ ] Timer will need 2 output areas, Minutes and seconds
+      - [X] Timer will need 2 output areas, Minutes and seconds (used progress bar instead)
+      - [X] format coundown instead progress bar correctly
-    - [] Container for stauts (correct or incorrect)
+    - [X] Container for stauts (correct or incorrect)
   - [X] Create Start Button
   - [X] Create answer buttons from array or object of question answer pairs
+  - [ ] create player card
+    - [X] create name field
   - [ ] Quiz end
-    - [ ] Create name input field
+    - [X] Create name input field (descided to get this at the start)
     - [ ] create save button
 - [ ] Logic
   - [ ] Quesitons
     - [X] Create Question/answer array or Object to hold question, possible answers and correct answer flag
     - [ ] Create randomization logic for selecting questions
-  - [ ] Create Timer countdown logic
+  - [X] Create Timer countdown logic
-    - [ ] create function to calc timer seconds into mintues and seconds and display on the page
+    - [X] create function to calc timer seconds into mintues and seconds and display on the page
-    - [ ] create function to add or subtract time based on correct or incoorect answer
+    - [X] create function to add or subtract time based on correct or incorect answer
-    - [ ] create function to track and display the score
+    - [X] create function to track and display the score
-    - [ ] create function to add to the score on correct answers.
+    - [X] create function to add to the score on correct answers.
     - [ ] create logix that ends the quiz when the timer hits zero
   - [ ] Answers
-    - [ ] create function to get and display answers as buttons from the object or array called quesitons
+    - [X] create function to get and display answers as buttons from the object or array called quesitons
-    - [ ] add listeners to answer buttons for the click events
+    - [X] add listeners to answer buttons for the click events
-    - [ ] create logix that measures of the answers are correct or incorrect
+    - [X] create logix that measures if the answers are correct or incorrect
   - [ ] Quiz End
-    - [ ] Create function add name input score total to the window
-    - [ ] Create function to save name and score to local storage
+    - [ ] display save score button at when time is up or at the end of the array